banzaicloud/koperator/README.md

 # Kafka-Operator

-The Banzai Cloud Kafka operator is a Kubernetes operator to automate provisioning, management, autoscaliging and operations of [Apache Kafka](https://kafka.apache.org) clusters deployed to K8s.
+The Banzai Cloud Kafka operator is a Kubernetes operator to automate provisioning, management, autoscaling and operations of [Apache Kafka](https://kafka.apache.org) clusters deployed to K8s.

 ## Overview

+Apache Kafka is an open-source distributed streaming platform.

 ![Kafka-operator architecture](docs/img/kafka-operator-arch.png)